 Wines Listed from Dry to Sweet (Charts)

-The sweetness of wine is determined by the winemaker.
-Of course, popular varietal wines and styles tend to share the same sweetness level.
+The maker of a wine determines its sweetness.
+Popular varietal wines and styles tend to share the same sweetness level.
 Wine sweetness ranges from virtually nothing to upwards of 70% sweetness (like a rare bottle of Spanish PX!).

 When reading a tech sheet:

-- Below 1% sweetness, wine are considered dry.
+- Below 1% sweetness, wines are considered dry.